bingecoding/thesis/README.md

 Rendering each pixel in a scene with ray tracing can be done independently.
 <br>
-Path divergence for rays traced through a pixel, means that some pixels will take longer to render.
+Path divergence for rays traced through a pixel means that some pixels will take longer to render.
 <br>
 The most costly operation in physically based rendering is to determine if a ray has intersected an object.
 <br>